-You need to show which information a spying mission is targeting (and you can have different parties trying for one each, etc).
-Spying on Truced Clans will likely lead to loss of Morale.
+You need to show which information a spying mission is targeting in Comments page in Auto orders (and you can have different parties trying for one each, etc).
+Spying on Truced Clans will likely lead to loss of (General) Morale.